letdatado/statistics/README.md

 # Statistics and Probability.
-# Some basic statistical work with Python
+# Work done with an emphasis on Statistics and Probability with Python